MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 ### Example: Configure a public origin for your master pages and for your style library for SharePoint Online
 <a name="ExamplePublicOrigin"> </a>

-Normally, these origins are set up for you by default when you enable public origins for the Office 365 CDN.
+Normally, these origins are set up for you by default when you enable the public CDN.
 However, if you want to enable them manually, follow these steps.

-- Use the **Add-SPOTenantCdnOrigin** cmdlet to define the style library as a public origin within the Office 365 CDN.
+- Use the **Add-SPOTenantCdnOrigin** cmdlet to define the style library as an origin within the public CDN.

 ``` powershell
   Add-SPOTenantCdnOrigin -CdnType Public -OriginUrl */style%20library
   ```

-- Use the **Add-SPOTenantCdnOrigin** cmdlet to define the master pages as a public origin within the Office 365 CDN.
+- Use the **Add-SPOTenantCdnOrigin** cmdlet to define the master pages as an origin within the public CDN.

 ``` powershell
   Add-SPOTenantCdnOrigin -CdnType Public -OriginUrl */masterpage